open5e/open5e/source/Spellcasting/spells_a-z/c/color-spray.rst

 creatures and creatures that can't see).

-Starting with the creature that has the lowest current hit points, each creature affected by this spell is blinded until the spell ends.
+Starting with the creature that has the lowest current hit points, each creature affected by this spell is :ref:`srd:blinded` until the spell ends.
 Subtract each creature's hit points from the total before moving on to the creature with the next lowest hit points.
 A creature's hit points must be equal to or less than the remaining total for that creature to